programminghistorian/jekyll/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown.md

 works.
 Save your file, switch to the terminal window and run:

 ```
-$ pandoc -S -o main.docx --filter pandoc-citeproc main.md
+$ pandoc main.docx --filter pandoc-citeproc -o main.md
 ```

-The upper case `S` flag stands for "smart", a mode which produces "typographically correct output, converting straight quotes to curly quotes, — to em-dashes, — to en-dashes and … to ellipses."
-The "pandoc-citeproc" filter parses all of your citation tags.
+The "pandoc-citeproc" filter will parse any citation tags found in your document.
 The result should be a decently formatted MS Word file.
 If you have LaTeX installed, convert into .pdf using the same syntax for prettier results.
-Do not worry if things are not exactly the way you like them—remember, you are going to fine-tune the formatting all at once and at later time, as close as possible to the time of publication.
+Do not worry if things are not exactly the way you like them---remember, you are going to fine-tune the formatting all at once and at later time, as close as possible to the time of publication.
 For now we are just creating drafts based on reasonable defaults.

 ## Changing citation styles

-The default citation style in Pandoc is Chicago author-date.
+The default citation style in Pandoc is Chicago Author-date.
 We can specify a different style by using stylesheet, written in the "Citation Style Language" (yet another plain-text convention, in this case for describing citation styles) and denoted by the .csl file extension.